Charles Steen: Early years

 Charlie Steen was born in 1919 in Caddo, Stephens County, Texas, the son of Charles A. and Rosalie Wilson Steen, and attended high school in Houston.
-As a teen Steen worked summers for a construction company that helped finance his education, this is the same company that his first stepfather Lisle had died working at.
-He went on to study at John Tarleton Agricultural College in Stephenville, Texas where he met his wife Minnie Lee Holland, and in 1940 transferred to the College of Mines and Metallurgy of the University of Texas, receiving a B.A. in geology in 1943.
+As a teen Steen worked summers for a construction company that helped finance his education; this is the same company that his first stepfather Lisle had died working at.
+He went on to study at John Tarleton Agricultural College in Stephenville, Texas, where he met his wife Minnie Lee Holland, and in 1940 transferred to the College of Mines and Metallurgy of the University of Texas, receiving a Bachelor of Arts degree in geology in 1943.

 Ineligible for the draft because of his poor eyesight, Steen spent World War II working as a petroleum geologist in the Amazon Basin of Bolivia and Peru.
 Returning to Texas in 1945, he married Minnie Lee ("M.L.").
 He started graduate school at the University of Chicago but after a year returned to Houston to take a job doing field work for the Standard Oil Company of Indiana.
-However, within two years he had been fired for insubordination and had trouble getting any job as a geologist anywhere in the oil industry.
+However, within two years he had been fired for insubordination and had trouble getting a job as a geologist anywhere in the oil industry.